-Growing Groceries: Introduction to IPM (Integrated Pest Management)
+Growing Groceries: Pests, Predators, and Pollinators: An Introduction to IPM

-Basics of managing disease, insect, and weed pests in the home garden.
+Basics of managing disease and insect pests in the home garden using Integrated Pest Management (IPM).
 Discussion covers a variety of techniques including prevention, cultural practices like row covers, mulching, and more.
-Weed management practices include using mulches, hardscaping, and different cultivation techniques.
+Learn to identify some of the insects found in our gardens and how many of them help our gardens flourish.

 In partnership with WSU Snohomish County Master Gardeners, the Growing Groceries program brings beginning and experienced gardeners together with speakers and topics focused on growing healthy food using sustainable gardening practices.